FOSE1025/S1_2022/sgta/week11/FOSE1025_week11_sgta.md

 ## Activity 3 - Hypothetical ethics case study (15 minutes + 10 minutes discussion)

+You will be assigned to a group (or a breakout room if the class is online).
+As a group, perform the following task:

 Below is a hypothetical case.
 Read the case and answer the questions below.
 In your answers, do not just say "yes" or "no".
 Also, justify the answer.

 > You need to determine the attitudes of Australians with respect to the use of online learning tools.
 Since you do not have much time, you decide to gather a collection of tweet posts made available by Twitter and use it for your research.
 This collection is public, anybody can use it, but it is a small portion of all tweets posted by people worldwide.
 Twitter allows people to store the tweets collected for personal use but forbids them to distribute the tweets to other people.